A TOAD (or dingy, in RV language) is the extra vehicle you tow behind your motorhome.

 This is a very common way to transport a vehicle behind an RV.
 Again, every state is different as to what is acceptable.

 I had safety cables and the Festiva was wired so that its taillights were activated by the taillights of the motorhome.
 This set-up worked very well for our situation.
-The car was small, lightweight, and didn’t have any noticeable affect on mileage or handling.
+The car was small, lightweight, and didn’t have any noticeable effect on mileage or handling.

 Must read: Towing An Automatic Transmission Vehicle 4 Wheels Down, like a Jeep Wrangler.